 For a Production application, you must provide detailed scripts or treatments: up to fifteen pages per hour for a proposed film project or up to five pages each for two episodes of an audio project.
 Development treatments may be shorter: up to five pages for a film project or two pages for one episode of an audio project.
-(If you are proposing a series, you must provide brief synopses of all of the other episodes in a Development application, and longer descriptions of the other episodes in a Production application.)
+(If you propose a series, you must provide brief synopses of all of the other episodes in a Development application, and longer descriptions of the other episodes in a Production application.)

-See A1 of the Notice of Funding Opportunity for a description of Development and Production and D2 for specific application requirements at each funding level.
+See A1 of the NOFO for a description of Development and Production and D2 for specific application requirements at each funding level.